 Somerton was a small but comparatively prosperous village for much of its history.
 In the 1780s the quiet life of Somerton must have been greatly affected by the construction of the Oxford Canal along the Cherwell Valley (link to article on Canal to follow soon) This must also have been profitable for the Fermors.
 For some years it was the main artery between London and the Midlands until the Grand Union Canal was built.

 Even more traffic was taken from it by the construction of the railway in Victorian times.
 This must have had an enormous impact.
-A village which had hitherto been relatively isolated even had its own railway station (Link to article on the coming of the railway to follow soon) The railway station and signal box (both now gone) feature prominently about Somerton’s Village Produce Association in the Second World War ( Link to Cotswold Club film to follow soon)
+A village which had hitherto been relatively isolated even had its own railway station.
+The railway station and signal box (both now gone) feature prominently in the Cotswold Club film about Somerton’s Village Produce Association in the Second World War.

 The speed of change increased through the twentieth century.
-Farming remained the main employment but fewer and fewer labourers were needed.
-The tied farm labourers’ cottages were sold off or rented out to RAF or US service personnel from the Upper Heyford base (link to article on base to follow soon).
+Farming remained the main employment but fewer and fewer laborers were hire according to reports made from tools like this one, https://www.thepaystubs.com/w9-form-generator.
+The tied farm laborer’s cottages were sold off or rented out to RAF or US service personnel from the Upper Heyford base (link to article on base to follow soon).
 Few families stayed in the village for more than one or two generations.
-Local traditions started to die out. ( link to article on May Day to follow soon)
+Local traditions started to die out. ( article on May Day)